ed-insights-ai/edinsights-intern/COURSE/week_1/README.md

 3. Complete the coding challenges one by one
 4. Apply what you've learned to create your data collection plan
 5. Commit and push your solutions following the standard pull request process

+## Challenge Progression

+The challenges are designed with progressive difficulty:

+1. **Challenge 1**: Start here to get comfortable with basic Python operations in a soccer context
+2. **Challenge 2**: Build on those basics with control flow for match analysis
+3. **Challenge 3**: Learn to organize soccer data with appropriate data structures
+4. **Challenge 4**: Combine everything into analytics functions for your toolkit

+If you're finding a challenge difficult, review the pseudocode in the README and break the problem down into smaller steps.

 ## Resources
 - [Python Official Tutorial](https://docs.python.org/3/tutorial/)